 Option 2: Define a new IE specifically for RedCap Ues containing these additional Redcap specific capabilities that is included only by Redcap UEs.

-Option 3: The network obtains the RedCap based on identification solution during initial access, and forwards it to target during Handover.
+Option 3: The network obtains the RedCap based on identification solution, e.g. during Msg1, Msg3, MsgA,etc, (pending RAN1 conclusion), and forwards it to target during Handover.

+Option 4: NW identifies RedCap UE based on the reported capabilities.
+That is, assuming there are capabilities specific to RedCap UEs not used by non-RedCap UEs, it should be clear to NW the UE is Redcap without any additional type indication (if such is not needed e.g. during initial access).

 Constraining of reduced capabilities

 Regarding the constraining of reduced capabilities, following has been discussed in [1]: